Digi-Cazter/easyload/README.md

 Easyload Configuration
 ----------------------
-When a class or module includes {Easyload Safis::Toolkit::Easyload}, the {EasyloadSingletonExtensions} module is mixed into that class or module's singleton methods, providing the easyload API.
+When a class or module includes {Easyload}, the {EasyloadSingletonExtensions} module is mixed into that class or module's singleton methods, providing the easyload API.
 See {EasyloadSingletonExtensions} for a reference of what configuration can be performed on an easyloaded class or module.